Carlos Quirino: Life

-Under President Diosdado Macapagal, Quirino became director of the National Library.
-He was also became the first director of the Ayala Museum in 1970.
+Carlos Quirino became director of the National Library from 1962 to 1966.
+He also became the first director of the Ayala Museum in 1970.

-In 1997 he was recognised as a National Artist of the Philippines for Historical Literature.
+In 1997, he was recognized as a National Artist of the Philippines for Historical Literature.

-He died on 20 May 1999 at the age of 89.
+He died on May 20, 1999, at the age of 89.

-Writing Style
+Writing style

 Quirino's style of writing took a liberal approach of putting narrative and storytelling in his biographies.
-His biography of Rizal is a good example of his playful writing, as it is evident that he transformed the thoughts of Rizal and other relevant individuals, occasionally breaking them into direct conversations.
+His biography of Rizal is a good example of his playful writing, which according to Gerardo P. Sicat, transformed the thoughts of Rizal and other relevant individuals, occasionally breaking them into direct conversations.